cnagpal/DGTHUM110/Assignment03.md

 ## Step 6 Reflection:

 From this contextual inquiry, one of the things I learned is that people do not go to libraries to look for data or primary source information as much as they use the internet to find these things.

+Something I would have liked to do differently is to choose a volunteer that performs searches for data sets more frequently.
+As an undergraduate student, the user I had chosen did not have as much experience with this task and perhaps had less insight into this process.
+A graduate student or working professional in the realm of data science might have been a beter choice.
+I also could have done more research about the kinds of people that use data sets and their reasons for doing so, as this would've enabled me to come up with more thoughtful questions.